mutux/TwEater/README.md

   - `bufferlength`: process and clear the data in a reasonably sized batch before you run out of memory, **default 100**
   - `near`: a location where the tweets are posted do you need, **default ""**.
   - `within`: has to be used together with `near`, specifying the radius of the location, **default ""**.
+  - `lang`: specify the language of the tweets you need, only English and French are suppored at the moment, **default "en"**.

 ## [MuTuX](http://www.mutux.com "MuTux's Home")
 For the benefits of learners or researchers, don't abuse it!